LisaHackett97/LoveMyIrelandTravels/README.md

 ## Credits

 - Help with code for parallax scolling effect: Tutorial geeks for geeks.org
-- credit css-tricks card carousel for inspiration and help
+- credit css-tricks card carousel for inspiration and help (to add in link)

 ### Media